-A common interview question that is asked by interviews is, ‘Do you have the skills needed to succeed in this position?’.
-It’s important that you are able to explain why the job is a perfect fit for you and why they should hire you.
+A common interview question that is asked in interviews is, ‘Do you have the skills needed to succeed in this position?’.
+You must be able to explain why the job is a perfect fit for you and why they should hire you.
 The easiest way to do this is by providing an answer that matches your skills to the job requirements.
 This is also a way to distinguish yourself from the competition.

 Other ways the interviewer can ask you a similar question:

 The goal of this type of interview question is to assess whether or not you actually possess the required skills.
 Also, they are meant to find out if you’re confident enough to discuss why you think you would succeed in the job that you’re applying for.
 Interviewers are interested in what you think you can bring to the table and how you can add value to the company.

 In this blog, we discuss the question ‘Do you have the skills needed to succeed in this position?’, why interviewers ask you this, and how you should answer this question.

 Read more about frequently asked interview questions.
 Also, check our interview preparation checklist to ace your interview!